aetheric-oss/se-services/docs/conops.md

 #### 1.0.1 Background

 The electric vertical takeoff and landing (eVTOL) aircraft is a radical breakthrough in rapid, zero-emission, point-to-point travel.
 In an urban environment currently stifled by congested roadways and inefficient routing, a well populated eVTOL network stands to completely disrupt human mobility.
-Urban aerial mobility (UAM) markets are expected to expand dramatically within the next few years, with initial flights expected as early as 2026.
+Urban aerial mobility (UAM) markets are set to expand dramatically within the next few years, with initial flights expected as early as 2026.

 VTOL vertipads boast a compact terrestrial footprint, allowing dense distribution throughout the urban and suburban environment.
 Passengers may soon take flight from a local rooftop, parking lot, park, courtyard, pier - or even a backyard.